trinidadMartinCampos/trinidadMartinCampos/README.md

 ---
 - 🌱 Learning more about and studying: **Machine Learning** and **German**
-- - :bulb: I'm interested in all things data: **Big Data, Cloud and Data Science**
+- :bulb: I'm interested in all things data: **Big Data, Cloud and Data Science**
 - ❤️ Interests: Foodie 🍉 | Triathlon 🏊🏻🚴🏻‍♂️🏃🏻‍♀️ | Books 📚 | Music 🎧
 - 😄 Passionate about team spirit
-- -  ❤️: I'm interested in all things data: **Big Data, Cloud and Data Science**